Fazalfarooqui/contactinfo/README.md

 >>>>>Getting Started<<<<<<<

-1>Copy the files and paste it to your local machine in a folder.
+1>Copy the files and paste it on your local machine.

 2>Open this(project/website) in Visual studio or DreamViewer or in any other editor.